 Tap & Die Wrench

 I normally have several tap or die wrenches of varying designs.
 Ratchet ones are usually new around £5.
 Manual ones vary from £3-£6 according to size and quality.
-I had a massive one a while back now, which many may have seen, but that was probably a one off.

 For cutting thin sheet metal.
 See also the Aviation Style.
 Basic snips are £2.
 Decent Aviation ones can be as much as £8.